gharbia-mohammed/A-B-test-project/README.md

 ### Key Insights:

-1-Customers exposed to the 15% discount spent (15–20%) more on average.
+1-Customers in the Discount Group showed higher total spending than customers in the Control Group.

 2-The result is statistically significant at the 95% confidence level.